 Situational anxiety is actually natural.
 It's inconvenient, but it's natural.
 Back in school, if you felt severe illness before a big test, it's because you genuinely feared that test.
 While tests shouldn't provide that fear, the reaction is not unexpected.

-Feelings of chronic illness from anxiety can be even more problematic, because when your anxiety won't go away, the feeling of being ill won't go away either.
-It becomes something that makes you feel worse about your health, saps your energy, and can ruin each and every day.
+Feelings of chronic illness from anxiety can be even more problematic because when your anxiety doesn't go away, the feeling of being ill won't go away either.
+It becomes something that makes you feel worse about your health, saps your energy, and can ruin every day.

 Temporarily Relief for the Sick Feeling